DataDog/integrations-core/docs/developer/meta/docs-specs.md

 #### Parameters

 When constructing each text section, the description field will first prepend and append values from `prepend_text` and `append_text`, respectively.
-Next string formatting operations will take place by using a default set of parameters joined with amy parameters explicitly defined in the `parameter` option.
+Next string formatting operations will take place by using a default set of parameters joined with any parameters explicitly defined in the `parameter` attribute.

-Default parameters which will be present for all sections include:
+Default parameters which will be present for all sections and passed as keyword args during string formatting include:

 - `name` - the formal name of the check
 - all fields from `manifest.json`